Seafood Fried Rice

 • 500 g frozen peas carrots and corns mix

-• 250 g frozen baby beans thinly sliced into 1cm lengthwise
+• 250 g frozen baby beans thinly sliced lengthwise

 • 4 cups basmati rice